 (11) Public election voting places.
 The provisions of this chapter shall not be construed as to interfere with the temporary use of any property as a voting place in connection with a municipal or other public election.

 (12) Outdoor dining areas with tables on the sidewalk in front of or on the side of the permitted and conditional use premises.
-Outdoor dining areas shall take place on site but not be located in the public sidewalk and/or public/street right-of-way for the premises.
-Outside tables and seats may be situated outside of the building on the parcel/lot but not in the public/street right-of-way.
-No operation of a business in the OS Zoning District shall be located in such a way that less than five feet of paved sidewalk remains for the exclusive use of the traveled way for pedestrians, nor shall any such operation of the business or outside tables and seats project or protrude into, on or above the required five-foot-wide pedestrian passageway.
+Outdoor dining areas shall take place on site but not be located in the public sidewalk and/or public/street right-of-way for the premises, unless approved by Mayor and Council.
+Outside tables and seats may be situated outside of the building on the parcel/lot but not in the public/street right-of-way, unless approved by Mayor and Council.
+No operation of a business in the OS Zoning District shall be located in such a way that less than five feet of paved sidewalk remains for the exclusive use of the traveled way for pedestrians, nor shall any such operation of the business or outside tables and seats project or protrude into, on or above the required five-foot-wide pedestrian passageway, unless approved by Mayor and Council.

 (a) The hours of operation of outdoor dining areas shall be limited to the hours of operation of the associated restaurant.
 In no event shall the hours of operation go past 3:00 a.m.

 (b) Outdoor dining is separate from a sidewalk cafe, as it is defined as any part of a food establishment located outdoors.
+Outdoor dining is permitted in locations subject to the exclusive approval of the Mayor and Council.
+The inclusion of outdoor dining will not require any additional parking based upon the number of permitted tables and/or permitted seats.

+(c) Parklets shall be permitted in locations subject to the exclusive approval of the Mayor and Council.

-(c) Adequate lighting shall be provided to promote safe passage of pedestrians and for patrons.
+(d) Adequate lighting shall be provided to promote safe passage of pedestrians and for patrons.

-(d) Awnings and/or umbrellas may be used in conjunction with the outdoor dining areas.
+(e) Awnings and/or umbrellas may be used in conjunction with the outdoor dining areas.
 Awnings shall be adequately secured.
 Awnings, including supporting structures, must be within the property line.
 The bottom of the awning shall be seven feet from the ground.

 (13) Solar energy systems (see Article XII).